 Because of these new challenges, I sought out best teaching practices that would provide ways to expose my students to rich vocabulary in meaningful ways.
 I knew my students needed to make relevant connections daily.
 I also realized that I needed to provide literacy in all my content subjects, not just for my English Language Learners, but for all my students!

-The light bulb went off in my head, I began to think of a teaching tool that helped create relevant connections for my students.
-I could introduce rich vocabulary with pertinent themes that were part of their units of study.
-I could do this in just a matter of minutes at the beginning of the school day and continue it throughout the day.
-I could build on the unit of study , and provide better understanding for my students.
-I could even use these words to teach phonemic skills in an organic way, that could be applied to each new reading experience.
+Finally, the light bulb went off in my head, I developed a teaching tool, called Daily Concept Builders, that helped create relevant connections for my students.
+I introduced rich vocabulary with pertinent themes that were part of their units of study.
+I did this in just a matter of minutes at the beginning of the school day and continued it throughout the day.
+I built on the unit of study , and provided better understanding for my students.
+I even used these words to teach phonemic skills in an organic way, that could be applied to each new reading experience.

 I discussed this idea with my daughter and business partner, who is now a teacher and we decided to create a monthly vocabulary calendar that would be thematic.

 and I saw significant improvement in my students’ reading, writing, and overall literacy!
 I had 100% of my students, which were over 50% English Language Learners, pass the PALS assessment.
 I actually accomplished this 2 years in a row!
 I was so thankful!

 My success earned me an “Exceeding” on the “Student Academic Progress” standard of my evaluation.